Success StorySavoring the Seasons

 According to Harvard’s School of Public Health, “A diet rich in vegetables and fruits can lower blood pressure, reduce the risk of heart disease and stroke, prevent some types of cancer, lower risk of eye and digestive problems, and have a positive effect upon blood sugar, which can help keep appetite in check.”
 Eating more fruits and vegetables could also help lessen the obesity rate, which in Campbell County is 36% (US Census Bureau, 2022).
 Learning hands-on cooking skills can also improve your health because you learn how to prepare food using fresh, wholesome ingredients (Michigan State University, 2024).

-In order to address these issues, the family and consumer sciences agent, horticulture agent, and nutrition education program assistant collaborated on an adult program titled Savoring the Seasons to an average of 20 participants.
-The program was designed to build awareness about nutrition (by increasing fruit and vegetable intake), food preparation, food storage as well as providing information to gain small space gardening skills.
+In order to address these issues, the Campbell County family and consumer sciences agent and horticulture agent collaborated on an adult program titled Savoring the Seasons to an average of 20 participants.
+Two more specialty classes, pasta/pesto making and pie making crust, were added by partnering with the nutrition education assistant and Kenton County family and consumer sciences agent.
+The seven-part program was designed to build awareness about nutrition (by increasing fruit and vegetable intake), food preparation, food storage as well as providing information to gain small space gardening skills.
 Seasonal crafts were also done in an order to practice mindfulness.
-The participants worked in teams to prepare the seasonal Kentucky Proud Plate-It-Up recipes.
-They also practiced making their own homemade pasta and learned a seasonal horticulture lesson.
+Agents provided seasonal Kentucky Proud Plate-It-Up recipe tastings along with a seasonal horticulture lesson.
+The participants worked in teams in order to prepare the recipes.

 End of the series written evaluations spanning over 12 months showed the following: